GNS3/ubridge/README.rst

 - A Bridge name (e.g. bridge4) can be anything as long it is unique in the same file or inside the hypervisor.
 - Capabitilies must be set on the executable (Linux only) or you must have administrator rights to bridge Ethernet or TAP interfaces.
-- It is only possible to bridge two interfaces/tunnels together. uBridge is not a hub or a switch!
+- It is only possible to bridge two interfaces or tunnels together. uBridge is not a hub or a switch!